|Go to verse:|

 |Deu 18:18||- (top)|

-Samuel was not a false prophet when he told Saul he would be king over Israel (1 Sam.
+Thus, for example, Samuel was not a false prophet when he told Saul he would be king over Israel (1 Sam.
 10:1) and then circumstances changed and God took the kingship away (1 Sam.
 13:14; 15:26).
 Nathan was a true prophet of God and prophesied that David would have peace in his kingdom (2 Sam.
 7:11).
 But then David sinned by having Uriah killed and committing adultery with Bathsheba, so the prophecy changed, “Now, therefore, the sword will never depart from your house” (2 Sam.
 12:10).
-Nathan also told Solomon that God would establish his kingdom (2 Sam.
+Nathan also told David that God would establish his kingdom (2 Sam.
 7:12).
-But when Solomon turned from God that prophecy was nullified, and God said He would tear the kingdom away from Solomon (1 Kings 11:11).
+But when David turned from God that prophecy was nullified.
+God later said that He would tear the kingdom away from Solomon (1 Kings 11:11).

 Deuteronomy 18 contains a significant section about prophecy.
 Unfortunately, many translations add to the text to supposedly help clarify it, but what they add actually is not the truth of what God is trying to say.
 For example, the NIV84 says that a prophet who presumes to speak in God’s name things God did not command him to say “must be put to death.”
 However, the Hebrew text does not say he is to be “put to death,” the Hebrew text is much better translated as the KJV, NASB, Rotherham, and some other translations say it: “shall die.”
 The translation, “must be put to death” is not what the Hebrew text says, but rather is an assumption about what it means.